In the ongoing search for the perfect home-cooked steak and the most efficient way to cook, many a seasoned griller has turned to infrared grills.

 This is the reason you close the lid while cooking, as it stops the hot air from escaping and allows the temperature to sit at a reasonably constant temperature, much like a traditional oven.

 Infrared is different.

 In simple terms, it is part of the electromagnetic spectrum, which measures the length and speed of waves.
-Only a small part of the spectrum is visible to the human eye as visible light, and IR is just outside of this scope, and thus it is invisible to us.
+Only a small part of the spectrum is visible to the human eye as visible light, and IR, is just outside this scope, and thus it is invisible to us.
 However, because it heats things, we can feel, see and taste the effect of it.

 It is a lot like the sun.
 The sun’s energy is made up of around 50% infrared, and this is why pavements are hot to the touch in summer, yet we cannot see the heating process.

 An IR grill uses a gas burner to heat a plate made of metal, ceramic, or glass and in turn produces infrared waves as opposed to just hot air.
 This plate heats quicker than just air and reaches a much higher temperature much faster.